 This Outer Self, if you will, is the part of us we have direct access to.
 We could liken it to our hands and feet: If we want to have something or to get somewhere, all we have to do is move them and ta-da, problem solved.

 Holding the whole truth, then, requires a greater capacity than the ego has.
 Not only is the ego unable to support all sides of a situation, it also doesn’t have truth-teller as part of its job description.
 Meaning, although we may know many things that are true, our ego does not have a deep inner knowing about what’s the truth.
-As such, it can easily be misled by half-truths.
+That’s why it can easily be misled by half-truths.

 Half-truths, in fact, are the worst.
 They are confusing, deceptive, and can be easily misused to effectively perpetuate untruth.
 So they can trip up an untethered ego fairly easily, especially if our ego is not actively aligning with that greater part of ourselves, our Higher Self.